Adjunct Professor, Department of Mechanical Engineering and Materials Science, University of Pittsburgh (September 2016 -)

 - (5) Hiroaki Yoshimura and Jerrold E. Marsden, Dirac Structures in Lagrangian Mechanics: Part I and Part II, Journal of Geometry and Physics, Vol.56, pp. 1-24, pp. 25-66, 2006.

-We will study an induced Dirac structure on the tangent bundle over a Lie group in the context of symmetry reduction and with the associated Lagrangian system over the Lie group.
-We will explore the geometric structure and formulation of complex open nonequilibrium thermodynamics.
-Furthermore, we will study the Lagrangian transport associated with the chaotic mixing appeared in the perturbed Rayleigh-Bernard convection and we will make numerical analysis on the velocity fields of unsteady behaviors of cavitation clouds.
+We will study the symmetry reduction of an induced Dirac structure on the tangent bundle over a Lie group and will also investigate the Lagrange-Dirac system over the Lie algebra in the context of the Euler-Poincaré reduction.
+We will explore the Dirac geometry and its associated variational formulation of open nonequilibrium thermodynamics in the context of nonlinear and nonholonomic systems.
+Furthermore, we will study the Lagrangian transport associated with the chaotic mixing in the perturbed Rayleigh-Bernard convection and we will make numerical analysis on unsteady behaviors of cavitation clouds and the associated shock wave phenomena.

 I focus on the efficiency enhancement by heat transfer and energy conversion in refrigeration and air-conditioning fields.
 The details of research activities are as follows.